 Dragging the Chain brings together researchers from environmental, law, marine research and business backgrounds.

-Professor Andy Davis is the Director of the Institute for Conservation Biology and Environmental Management and is a marine ecologist in UOW’s Faculty of Science, Medicine and Health.
+Professor Andy Davis is the former Director of the Institute for Conservation Biology and Environmental Management and is a marine ecologist in UOW’s Faculty of Science, Medicine and Health.

 Professor Warwick Gullett is the Dean of Law at UOW and the former Deputy Director of ANCORS